MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-license.md

 There are a couple of ways to identify content that's stored in Premium capacity.
 One way is to look for apps and app workspaces with a diamond icon.
 The diamond indicates that the content is stored in Premium capacity.

-In the following image, three of the apps are stored in Premium capacity.
+In the following image, two of the apps are stored in Premium capacity.

 ![Screenshot showing the diamond icon that represents content stored in Premium capacity.](media/end-user-license/power-bi-premium.png)